Monica Wright: National team career

 Wright was selected as a member of the USA Women's U19 team which won the gold medal at the FIBA U19 World Championship in Bratislava, Slovakia.
 The event was held in July and August 2007, when the USA team defeated Sweden to win the championship.
 Wright averaged 9.8 points per game and led the team in steals.

 Coaching career

 After injuries ended her playing career, Wright turned to coaching.
 She was an assistant coach at Liberty University during the 2018–2019 season.
 In May 2019, she was hired as an assistant coach for the Virginia Cavaliers women's basketball team.

+Executive career

 In January 2023, Wright was hired as an assistant general manager to the Phoenix Mercury.

+In February 2025, Wright Rogers was hired as the first general manager for the Toronto Tempo, a 2026 WNBA expansion team.

 Personal life

 In 2013, Wright became engaged to NBA superstar Kevin Durant, though the two eventually ended their relationship.
 She is married to Michael Rogers.